cubee-cb/ncr-pakify/wiki/Setup-IntPakify.md

 - For example, a Level Set might contain a sequence of Region Packs that unlock one after the other.

 In fact, the folder name of the Level Set is more or less irrelevent; Workshop Sets are downloaded to Steam's `workshop` folder and named with their Workshop ID.
-- The `customPacks` folder is intended primarily for developing Packs and otherwise using Packs obtained outside the Steam Workshop.
+- The Development Folder is intended only for developing Packs.
+To use packs from outside the workshop, add them to the Custom Levels Folder instead.

-Sets will be built into a structure like so:
+Sets will be built into a structure like so, into the Custom Levels Folder:
 - `customPacks/` < Custom Levels Folder
   - `setA/` < Level Set
     - `set.json` < Set Metadata